 The UK Christian Radio scene … Full-time nationwide Christian Radio stations are on satellite, cable and Freeview, plus DAB (digital) in some regions.
-Part-time opportunities have been available for many years and a limited number of Christian groups have taken up these RSL (Restricted Service Licence) opportunities.
-There are now over 250 local Community Radio stations, including nine UK Christian Community radio stations – Cross Rhythms City Radio (Stoke on Trent), Shine FM (Northern Ireland), Revival Radio (Cumbernauld), Hope FM (Bournemouth), Spirit of Plymouth, Branch FM (Dewesbury), Cross Rhythms (Teeside), Alive Radio (Dumfries) and Flame CCR.
+Part-time opportunities have been available for many years and a limited number of Christian groups took up these RSL (Restricted Service Licence) opportunities.
+Full-time community radio licences were offered by Ofcom from 2005 and there are now over 250 local Community Radio stations, including nine UK Christian Community radio stations – Cross Rhythms City Radio (Stoke on Trent), Shine FM (Northern Ireland), Revival Radio (Cumbernauld), Hope FM (Bournemouth), Spirit of Plymouth, Branch FM (Dewesbury), Cross Rhythms (Teeside), Alive Radio (Dumfries) and Flame CCR.
 The Christian Broadcasting Council (www.christianbroadcastingcouncil.co.uk) represents these independent Christian radio stations and encourages Christians to be involved with their local community radio station.

 In this period, Flame’s youngsters won a Jerusalem Productions “Best Newcomer” Award in 2004, and the Haynesies Friends series on people’s stories was Highly Commended by the Christian Broadcasting Council in 2006.
 In 2005 the Countryside Commission grant-aided a series of Heritage Programmes, which were completed in 2008 and are now on our web-site for “LISTEN AGAIN”.
 Some of our teaching programmes have been broadcast on other UK radio stations and supplied to a Bible College in the Far East.
 Wirral’s ethnic minorities were served by programmes in Chinese, and Irish music.
 We also helped Wirral Carers with CARER’S FM in June 2006.